 - 2 teaspoons white wine or champagne vinegar

 - 1 large ripe tomato , seeded and finely diced

 - ½ jalapeño pepper seeded and minced

 - ½ lime juiced

 - 2 tablespoons olive oil

 - salt to taste

 - In a blender, combine all ingredients for the soup.
 Puree until smooth.
 Refrigerate at least two hours to chill before serving.
 Season to taste.

 - In a small bowl combine tomato, onion, jalapeño, lime juice and olive oil.
 Toss to combine.
 Taste for seasoning and add salt accordingly.
 Chill two hours before serving for flavors to develop.

 - To serve, ladle cold soup into chilled bowls.
-Carefully spoon pico de gallo onto soup so that it doesn’t plop to the bottom, but rests gently on top.
+Float one or two slices of cucumber on the soup and carefully spoon pico de gallo over the soup and sliced cucumber.
+Be careful so that the garnish doesn’t plop to the bottom, but rests gently on top.
 Enjoy!